 What was your total budget?
 Please provide a budget breakdown.

-$6,500 for the venue (which was a VRBO vacation rental) for an entire weekend and housed both the brides and grooms immediate family (approx 20 people).
+- $6,500 for the venue (which was a VRBO vacation rental) for an entire weekend and housed both the bride and groom’s immediate family (approx 20 people).

 In the end, we were close to $12,000 in total for the wedding weekend!

 Neil and I met in high school when the high school that I was attending closed down.
 Our school held a conjoined dance between the two rival schools, in hopes that most of our students would transfer there.
 He caught my eye while he was dancing and when I was leaving the dance that evening, there was something pulling me to walk over and introduce myself.
 This was VERY out of character for me as I was much more reserved.
 We spoke for a few days after but life got kind of busy and we fell off.
 We didn’t reconnect until 3 weeks before he was heading off to college.
 He asked me out on a date and from that night on, the rest was history!